i-look-like-tintin/TCExplorer/README.md

 - ~~add azure support for prototype deployment~~

 ## Other Needs:
-- Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)
+- ~~Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)~~ Na, happy with.
 - ~~Fix CSS display elements.
 Info boxes do not fit correctly on sub-1440p displays.
 Some control bar elements are misaligned.~~

 ## Client Notes: